Starting a business in the construction industry is both exciting and terrifying for many people.

 Generally, payments are lower on construction equipment leasing terms than equipment financing terms.
 If you’re serious about starting a construction company, then a lease may only be ideal for pieces of equipment that you’re not intending to own long term.

 You can give the construction equipment back at the end of the equipment lease term and easily upgrade to something new while enjoying the lower monthly payments a construction equipment lease provides.
 You can structure your construction equipment lease with an open ended buy out to write off 100% of your payments off your taxable income.
 Construction equipment lenders have different ways of structuring these types of agreements.
 TRAC Leases and FMV Leases are common structures.
+Trust Capital will make leasing construction equipment very easy for you to understand.

 Using Your Construction Equipment Loans